-• Public demands for forestry services, including fire prevention and suppression and forest management, continue to increase while SCFC staffing and budgets have declined.
+- Public demands for forestry services, including fire prevention and suppression and forest management, continue to increase while SCFC staffing and budget limitations remain.
 Foresters and forest technician supervisors have greatly increased areas of responsibility and geographical coverage.
-Budget reductions have required that many key positions be held vacant for extended periods creating waiting lists for some public services and increasing response times for wildfire response.

-• Past budget reductions and increasing equipment costs have made it necessary to retain firefighting equipment beyond its safe replacement age, e.g. 15 years for dozers (Graph 7.3-4).
+Previous budget reductions required many key positions be held vacant for extended periods creating waiting lists for some public services and increasing response times for wildfire response. - Past budget reductions, with increasing equipment costs have made it necessary to lengthen the replacement schedule for firefighting equipment beyond its safe replacement age, e.g. 15 years for dozers (Graph 7.3-4).
 Rising operating and maintenance costs are increasing the expense of detecting and suppressing wildland fires.
 These factors decrease the agency's ability to keep pace with technological advances in equipment needed for safe, mission critical functions.
 Loss of firefighter positions and funds to replace firefighting equipment on a safe and efficient replacement schedule have placed the agency's capacity to respond to critical fire emergency needs in jeopardy.
-Should wildfire weather conditions change from being historically mild to average or worse, the agency's ability to respond to wildfires will be inadequate putting more lives and property at great risk.
-Improvements in technology needed to enhance emergency response communications are available, yet implementation of such new technology lags due to budgetary limitations.
-In FY 12 the Commission will receive \$3 million from capital reserve accounts to start replacing outdated fire equipment.
-With this funding, we will purchase some dozers with environmental cabs to help protect firefighters.
-This funding represents only 15% of the amount needed to replace all fire suppression equipment currently beyond the recommended replacement age.

-• Loss of experienced personnel through retirements, more stringent employment requirements and mandated training for firefighters and dispatchers, coupled with very low starting salaries, makes hiring and retaining qualified personnel very difficult.
+Should wildfire weather conditions change from being mild to average or worse, the agency's ability to respond to wildfires will be inadequate putting more lives and property at great risk.
+Funding available through FY 2018 will support a tremendous improvement in firefighting equipment replacement and communications technology.
+However, funding is still needed to replace open cab tractors on an accelerated schedule to improve employee safety and working conditions while on the fireline. - Loss of experienced personnel through retirements, more stringent employment requirements and mandated training for firefighters and dispatchers, coupled with very low starting salaries, makes hiring and retaining qualified personnel very difficult.
 Faced with challenges of a rapidly diminishing workforce; training and transfer of knowledge are top priorities for the agency.
-Also, salaries have not kept pace with increased responsibilities or with salaries in other organizations.

-• The state's changing demographic and population expansion into rural areas have contributed to the fragmentation of forest ownership, increased the risk of fire to lives, homes, and property and created a large number of new forest landowners.
+Also, salaries have not kept pace with increased responsibilities or with salaries in other organizations. - The state's changing demographic and population expansion into rural areas have contributed to the fragmentation of forest ownership, increased the risk of fire to lives, homes, and property and created a large number of new forest landowners.
 Lacking a rural background, these landowners are unaware of basic management techniques needed to keep their woodlands healthy, safe and productive.
-This is having an especially adverse impact on the use of prescribed fire in the state and forest management.
+This is having an especially adverse impact on the use of prescribed fire in the state and active forest management.
 Agency personnel must monitor and assist with proposed regulations at the state and local level to ensure the ability to continue to manage and retain working, productive woodlands.

-5. How the accountability report is used to improve organizational performance:
+How the accountability report is used to improve organizational performance: 5.